6.2: Netiquette and Social Media

 Review sites, blogs, tweets, and online community forums are some of the continually developing means of social media being harnessed by business and industry to reach customers and other stakeholders.
 People’s comfort in the online environment forces businesses to market and interact there or risk a massive loss in sales and interest.
 Though most users learn how to use social media as an extension or facilitator of their social lives, using the same platforms for professional reasons requires some change in behaviour.

-First, recognize that every modern business or organization should have a social media presence in the sites they expect their customer base to frequent, especially popular sites such as Twitter, Facebook, and Instagram.
+First, recognize that every modern business or organization should have a social media presence on the sites they expect their customer base to frequent, especially popular sites such as X (formally known as Twitter), Facebook, and Instagram.
 Messaging here must be consistent across the platforms when alerting the customer base of important information such as special events, deals, and other news.

 Next, follow expert advice on how to properly take advantage of social media in detail to promote your operation and reach people.
 Large companies will dedicate personnel to running their social media presence, but small businesses can do much of it themselves if they follow some decent online advice such as the following pages: